frenkiboy/perceiver-pytorch/README.md

 ## Perceiver - Pytorch

-Implementation of <a href="https://arxiv.org/abs/2103.03206">Perceiver</a>, General Perception with Iterative Attention, in Pytorch

-<a href="https://www.youtube.com/watch?v=P_xeshTnPZg">Yannic Kilcher explanation!</a>
+Implementation of <a href="https://arxiv.org/abs/2103.03206">Perceiver</a>, with support for multi-modality inputs.
+Fork of (lucidrains repo)[https://github.com/lucidrains/perceiver-pytorch] extended for multi-modality and support for text embedding splits chunking across layers.

 ## Install
 To install the Perceiver implementation with multi-modality (also includes without multi-modality):